 Ryan A. Semerad

 Ryan is a graduate of Union College (NY) and the Ohio State University Moritz College of Law.
 He began his legal career at Jones Day in Cleveland, Ohio.
 Ryan then clerked for the Honorable Michael P. Gibbons of the Nevada Court of Appeals in Las Vegas, Nevada.
 After his clerkship, Ryan practiced in Las Vegas at Holland & Hart LLP.
+Ryan and his family relocated to Casper, Wyoming in 2020.

 Ryan is an active member of the bar in Wyoming.
 He is admitted to the bar, but inactive in Ohio and Nevada.